Harsh-Kakadiya/Verilog/README.md

 # Verilog
-It contains verilog codes for hardware modeling
+It contains verilog codes for hardware modeling.